-The Company also formed an Internal Green Team in 2021 that is coordinated by associates who want to implement more environmentally friendly programs within our internal community as well as communities within the Company's footprint.
-The programs listed below are initiatives the Internal Green Team is currently undertaking:
+The Company also formed an Internal Green Team in 2021 that is coordinated by associates to implement a more environmentally friendly program within the Company's internal community, as well as, communities within its footprint.
+The programs listed below are current initiatives of the Internal Green Team:

-- Quarterly shred days that take place throughout the Company's footprint - Recycle guide explaining proper ways to recycle - Waste reduction in Company buildings - Provided healthy drinking water supplied by new filtered water coolers - Reusable cups to accompany the new water coolers - · Promoted Earth Day by engaging associates with fun Earth Day inspired activities
+- Facilitated quarterly shred days that take place throughout the Company's footprint - Created a recycle guide explaining proper ways to recycle - Waste reduction in Company buildings - · Provided healthy drinking water supplied by new filtered water coolers - Provided reusable cups to accompany the new water coolers - Promoted Earth Day by engaging associates with fun Earth Day inspired activities - Collected and recycled 1,663 pounds of plastic bags/wrap/packaging throughout the Company's footprint with the TREX recycle program - Continues to develop additional recycle programs to focus on: batteries, e-waste, and printer toner

-Since 2019, the Company, has been replacing certain light fixtures with energy efficient light-emitting diode ("LED") lights with a goal of reducing utility expenses and environmental impact.
-The Company intends to continue to pursue and refine this project.
-Over the past four years, the Company has completed LED retrofits in over 60 buildings which now have full LED replacements.
-In conjunction with reducing our bank footprint and the energy efficiency upgrades, the Company has been able to reduce our utility expense by nearly 37% since 2018.
-The Company has also been actively updating heating, ventilating and air conditioning ("HVAC") units at all facilities where units were past their useful lifespan and used R22 refrigerant.
-These units are being replaced by more energy efficient and environmentally friendly units that use 410A refrigerant.
-As the Company updates HVAC units, thermostat controls are also being replaced with programmable thermostats that help to maintain consistent temperatures.
-Air purifiers have also been added to each system to reduce pathogens and other airborne particles and increase direct air flow.
+Over the past five years, in order to help reduce the Company's environmental impact and expenses, the Company has made several adjustments, such as completed energy efficient light-emitting diode ("LED") retrofits in over 60 buildings which now have full LED replacements.
+The Company has actively updated heating, ventilating and air conditioning ("HVAC") units at all facilities where units were past their useful lifespan and used R22 refrigerant.
+These units have been replaced by more energy efficient and environmentally friendly units.
+Thermostat controls also have been updated at all locations with programmable thermostats that help to maintain consistent temperatures.
+Air purifiers have been added to these systems to reduce pathogens and other airborne particles and increase direct air flow.